georgedzi/Porfolio/README.md

 # Portfolio
-This is a portfolio of any work I might have done main reason for making this is to practise my web development
+This is a portfolio of any work I might have done.
+Main reason for making this is to practise my web development